 PROTECT YOUR DESIGN

-- To ensure exclusive right to use the design.
+- You want the exclusive right to use the design.

 - You want to sell your products.

-- You will sell the rights or license them to others.
+- You want to sell the rights or license them to others.

 - You will stand stronger if others copy or imitate your design.